CemalUnal/cli/docs/concepts/databases/postgres.md

  - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
 KubeDB supports cloud storage providers like S3, GCS, Azure and OpenStack Swift.
 It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
 To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).
  - `spec.backupSchedule.resources` is an optional field that can request compute resources required by Jobs used to take a snapshot or initialize databases from a snapshot.
 To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

-### spec.doNotPause

-KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set `true`.
-If not set or set to false, deleting a Postgres object put the database into a dormant state.
-The StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
-This allows users to resume the database later.

 ### spec.monitor

 PostgreSQL managed by KubeDB can be monitored with builtin-Prometheus and CoreOS-Prometheus operator out-of-the-box.
 To learn more,